 Lucas bit his lower lip down hard as he recalled bad memories of the previous night.
 A group of boys who wore matching ivory white uniforms, probably around his age, calling themselves the Knights of Viola were killed on short notice by Rio's hand while sounding off a war cry to protect their fair maiden.
 That fair maiden being Viola, of course.
 To Lucas, the word 'knight' had somewhat become taboo, made even worse if Viola herself said it.
 She might end up jinxing it.

 "Hmm...
 A 'Knight of Viola'.
 I kinda like that name, maybe because my last name is 'Knightley'.
-What do you think, Lucas?"
+What do you think?"

-Lucas was unsure of how to answer her question.
+He was unsure of how to answer her question.
 "Um...
-T-That's kind of--"
+T-that's kind of--"

 "You're right," Viola admitted.
 "If you were my knight, that would mean you'd be putting your life on the line just to make sure I'm safe.
 Sorry, I guess I shouldn't have said that."

-That only made things feel even worse, Viola making an uncanny reference to what just happened to those who also fought for her, albeit it was one-sided.
+That only made things feel even worse.
+Viola made an uncanny reference to what just happened to those who also fought for her, albeit it was one-sided.

 Then the gesture she made to signify her regret left Lucas in bewilderment.